 .sf2 is an old file format for making MIDI signals audible through virtual instruments, although it is still in moderate use today.

 Why does Fluajho exist?
-There are many soundfont players for Linux, most of them even based on Fluidsynth.
-Fluajho was written for a clearly defined use case: Load an .sf2 in the Non Session Manager and save the soundfont in the session directory.
+There are already many soundfont players for Linux, most of them even based on Fluidsynth.
+Fluajho was written for a clearly defined use case: Load an .sf2 in the New Session Manager (Agordejo) and save the soundfont in the session directory.
 This makes it possible to archive the session, for example as a backup or to share it.